seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 ==================

 Learning Objective
-  You will learn how to read and write sequence files (FASTA and FASTQ) using a simple, high-level API in the SeqAn library.
+  You will learn how to read and write compressed or uncompressed sequence files, e.g. FASTQ and FASTQ.
-  This includes reading and writing compressed files.

 Difficulty
   Basic